 conda config --append channels new_channel

 As of version 4.6.0, Conda has a strict channel priority feature.
 Strict channel priority can dramatically speed up conda operations and also reduce package incompatibility problems.
-We recommend it as a default.
-However, it may break old environment files, so we plan to delay making it conda's out-of-the-box default until the next major version bump, conda 5.0.
+We recommend setting channel priority to "strict" when possible.

 Details about it can be seen by typing